newrelic/entity-definitions/docs/relationship_synthesis.md

 ```

 The `account` field can be defined using an attribute in the telemetry or by specifying a lookup key.
-When a lookup key is defined, it will be searched within the accounts of the trusted account for the current data point (proposal system).
+When a lookup key is defined, it will be searched within the accounts of the trusted account for the current data point (and used via candidate relationships).

-The domain and type fields can be either hardcoded values or attributes.
-The type field also allows setting the given value as the type in the
+The `domain` and `type` fields can be either hardcoded values or attributes.
-GUID using `valueInGuid`, which is useful for building `INFRA-NA` GUIDs.

 The `identifier` can be constructed using one or multiple fragments.
 Each fragment can be a hardcoded string, an attribute, or a part of an attribute.
 The identifier can be hashed using one of the supported hashing algorithms, with farmHash being the currently supported algorithm.